whowechina/chord_pico/README.md

   <img src="doc/pico_pcb2.jpg" width="70%">

 ### Notes
 1. Be careful of 2 USB pins (holes) for the Pi Pico.
 It's a common oversight to either forget to solder them or to leave air bubbles during the process.
-To avoid this, solder slowly from only one side of the hole, using minimal solder wire and a generous amount of flux.
+To avoid this, solder slowly from only one side of the hole.
    <img src="doc/usb_txrx.jpg" width="20%">
 2. There are many capacitors for decoupling.
 You don't need to solder them all.
 You can solder only some of them; just distribute them evenly.